kixxauth/filepath/README.md

 Filepath
 ========

-A little interface for working with the filesystem in Node.js programs.
+A little utility interface for working with the file system in Node.js programs.

 ## Installation
 The most common use of Filepath is to use it as a library.
 In that case, just